Best Light Meter — Top 8 Ranked for Photography, Film & Video

 What is Depth of Focus vs. Depth of Field? — Camera Essentials

-DOF Basics DOF Guide FREE Depth of Field E-Book There are few terms in cinematography and photography more misunderstood than depth of focus.
+There are few terms in cinematography and photography more misunderstood than depth of focus.
 The term is often used interchangeably with depth of field, but the two ideas actually have two completely separate meanings.
-Depth of focus is critical to understand if you want to have… Continue reading What is Depth of Focus vs. Depth of Field? — Camera Essentials
+Depth of focus is critical to understand if you want to have a crisp image and a firm grasp on your camera operating skills.
+So what is depth of focus?
+And how is it different from depth of field?
+Continue reading What is Depth of Focus vs. Depth of Field? — Camera Essentials

 What is Forced Perspective?
 Examples of How to Trick the Eye

 You don’t need to be a pro to use forced perspective.
 In fact, you’ve probably seen your friends post photos using the technique.
 Some of the most iconic films have worked with it, and even semi-professional photographers often grace the internet with the unique visual elements it often gives.
-So how can you use it… Continue reading What is Forced Perspective?
+So how can you use it and create new and innovative images or footage?
+Well why don’t we first answer what is forced perspective, and then jump right in.
+Continue reading What is Forced Perspective?
 Examples of How to Trick the Eye

 What is Lens Flare?
 How to Get It & How to Avoid It